ganler/nnsmith-asplos-artifact/docs/source/markdown/start_original.md

 :color: info
 :icon: unlock

-The experiements could run over **one day**, it is recommended to open a `tmux` session to start it in the background and come back when the experiments are finished.
+The experiements could take **one day**, it is recommended to open a `tmux` session to start it in the background and come back when the experiments are finished.

 Create a tmux session.
 ```bash